 ModResUnimod header key

 The header key “ModResUnimod” is used to encode mass modifications on amino acids (residues) using the Unimod controlled vocabulary.
 Two other terms (ModResPsi and ModRes) are used for other controlled vocabularies.
 The format of this term is (position|accession|name|OptionalTag).
 If the specified position cannot take on the specific amino acid modification in its default or variant form, this is an error in the file.
-If the sequence is recognised having a Variant that is modified (for instance a alanine -> O-phospho-L-serine), A new entry MUST be created that contains this variant (i.e. serine) in the main sequence.
-In that case the Modified Residue (O-phospho-L-serine) can be added in this new entry.
+If the sequence entry has a variant that is modified (for instance an alanine -> O-phospho-L-serine), a new entry MUST be created that contains this variant (i.e. serine) in the main sequence.
+In this case the modified residue (O-phospho-L-serine) can be added in the new entry.
 The specified modification name should be the one found in the “name:” field in the OBO file, not a synonym.
 See the table below for a series of examples, both legal and illegal.
 The position counting begins with 1.
 Unimod entries that specify an amino acid substitution MUST not be used.
 The \VariantSimple mechanism MUST be used instead.
 The tags MAY be defined in the file header via the CustomTag keyword as described in section 3.3.4.